 - To fill cavities caused by decay

 You may not know if you need fillings in your teeth.
 Many small to medium holes in teeth are asymptomatic, giving no pain.
-In fact, decay can sometimes eat out two-thirds of the tooth from the inside and you would have no idea it is happening.
+In fact, decay can sometimes eat out two-thirds of the tooth from the inside with no indication that it is happening.
 If your teeth are sensitive to hot, cold, or sweet food and drink, you may need fillings.
 All persistently sensitive teeth should be checked by one of our dentists.
-Toothache that lasts for more than a few minutes at a time should be investigated as well.
+A toothache that lasts for more than a few minutes at a time should be investigated as well.

 Ready to transform your smile?